devopsmalmo/meetups/README.md

 - [x] Albert Rigo, Let's talk CI/CD and DevOps with Jenkins.
 Interested in Multi-branch pipeline
 - [x] Ewelina Wilkosz, Let's talk CI/CD and DevOps with Jenkins.
 Interested in Multi-branch pipeline
 - [x] Fredrik Stål, Closing the Gaps with DevOps
+- [ ] Jahid Shohel, 101 Docker and Kubernetes

 ## Maintainers